 Sources:

-Challenges Facing Commercial Success of Biosimilar
+Challenges to Commercial Success: Biosimilar Barriers

 Biosimilars-often touted as the generics of the biologic drug-have already begun to introduce healthcare savings.
 However, many market challenges still exist that have the potential to make or break widespread, prospective savings from biosimilars.
 Some of the key challenges and considerations are summarized below: